what is network school?

 in short: learn. burn. earn. fun.

-network school is a physical community of builders, creators, and founders living together on an island in the singapore–johor special economic zone, just across the water from singapore. it was founded by balaji srinivasan, former general partner at andreessen horowitz and cto of coinbase, and the author of the network state.
+[network school](https://ns.com/kalashvasaniya/invite) is a physical community of builders, creators, and founders living together on the network school island in malaysia -- specifically in the singapore-johor special economic zone, just across the water from singapore. network school balaji is the short way people search for it: founded by balaji srinivasan, former general partner at andreessen horowitz and cto of coinbase, and the author of *the network state*. if you are researching network school malaysia for 2026, this is the honest walkthrough i wish i had before i showed up.

 four words: learn. burn. earn. fun.